1600 to 1699

 1643: John Milton writes “The Doctrine and Discipline of Divorce”.

-1644: (2nd July) The Battle of Marston Moor turns out to be the most decisive battle of the English Civil War as Oliver Cromwell beats Prince Rupert.
+1644: The Battle of Marston Moor on the 2nd July turns out to be the most decisive battle of the English Civil War as Oliver Cromwell beats Prince Rupert.

-1645: (15th February) Creation of the New Model Army by Oliver Cromwell.
+1645: Creation of the New Model Army by Oliver Cromwell on the 15th February.

 1646: Oliver Cromwell takes the Royal stonghold of Oxford.